 3. Fabricate counterflashing to dimensions indicated on drawings.
 Fabricate the counterflashing with a 3/4-inch hemmed drip edge, and on surface mounted counterflashing, a 1/2-inch 45-degree angle sealant slot.
 Fabricate slip counterflashings to dimensions necessary to accommodate existing conditions, and as shown on drawings.
 Provide a minimum 4-inch face if conditions allow.

 4. Secure counterflashings with specified fasteners appropriate for substrate condition encountered, fitted with neoprene gaskets/washers.
-Space fasteners 12-inches o.c. max., and within 2-inches of each end.
+Space fasteners 12-inches on center max., and within 2-inches of each end.

 F. Gutters and downspouts:

-1. Install the specified gutter spacers 24-inches o.c.
-Seal and secure the spacers to the gutter assembly as indicated on the drawings.
+1. Install the specified gutter spacers 24-inches on center Seal and secure the spacers to the gutter assembly as indicated on the drawings.

 2. Overlap individual gutter sections 1-1/2 inches.
 Seal overlap, and pop-rivet sections together with two rows of pop rivets.
 Space pop rivets 1/2-inch min., and 3/4-inch max. in each row.
 Completed gutter sections shall not exceed 50-feet in length.

-3. Secure the flange with nails 3-inches o.c. in two staggered rows.
+3. Secure the flange with nails 3-inches on center in two staggered rows.

 4. Gutter expansion joints: Provide gutter expansion joints at locations recommended by SMACNA; fabricated following the recommendations of SMACNA.